 RESULTS

+There was a total of XXX tests reported to OCHCA between March XX and June 30, 2020.

 Spatial patterns in reported COVID-19 case and testing intensity

 The highest reported case incidence in March occurred in communities along the central coast of Orange County (Figure 1).
 By May of 2020 the highest reported COVID-19 case intensities had shifted to North-Central part of the county.
 Testing intensity similarly shifted geographically over time.
 The highest reported testing intensities in March were in the Central Coastal and Southern part of the county.
 By May, however, overall testing intensity was much higher throughout the county.